Dupuytren's contracture: Signs and symptoms

 Typically, Dupuytren's contracture first presents as a thickening or nodule in the palm, which initially can be with or without pain.
-Later in the disease process, which can be years later, there is painless increasing loss of range of motion of the affected finger(s).
+Later in the disease process, which can be years later, there is increasing loss of range of motion of the affected finger(s).
 The earliest sign of a contracture is a triangular "puckering" of the skin of the palm as it passes over the flexor tendon just before the flexor crease of the finger, at the metacarpophalangeal (MCP) joint.

-Generally, the cords or contractures are painless, but, rarely, tenosynovitis can occur and produce pain.
+Dupuytren disease is generally considered painless, but can be painful if nerve tissue is involved, although this is not usually discussed in the literature.
 The most common finger to be affected is the ring finger; the thumb and index finger are much less often affected.

 The disease begins in the palm and moves towards the fingers, with the metacarpophalangeal (MCP) joints affected before the proximal interphalangeal (PIP) joints.

 The MCP joints at the base of the finger responds much better to treatment and are usually able to fully extend after treatment.
 Due to anatomic differences in the ligaments and extensor tendons at the PIP joints, they may have some residual flexion.
 Proper patient education is necessary to set realistic treatment expectation.

 In Dupuytren's contracture, the palmar fascia within the hand becomes abnormally thick, which can cause the fingers to curl and can impair finger function.
 The main function of the palmar fascia is to increase grip strength; thus, over time, Dupuytren's contracture decreases a person's ability to hold objects and use the hand in many different activities.
-Dupuytren's contracture can also be experienced as embarrassing in social situations and can affect quality of life People may report pain, aching, and itching with the contractions.
+Dupuytren's contracture can also be experienced as embarrassing in social situations and can affect quality of life.
+People may report pain, aching, and itching with the contractions.
 Normally, the palmar fascia consists of collagen type I, but in Dupuytren patients, the collagen changes to collagen type III, which is significantly thicker than collagen type I.